 The Trouble With Maggie Cole

 Commissioned in March 2019 by ITV under the working title Glass Houses is a six-part hour-long comedy series starring Dawn French, Mark Heap, Julie Hesmondhalgh, Vicki Pepperdine and more.
 It’s about the aftermath of a loose-lipped radio interview with French’s Maggie, the village gossip who spills her neighbours’ secrets on air.
-It comes written by Shameless and Benidorm’s Mark Brotherhood and started airing on ITV1 in March.
+It comes written by Shameless and Benidorm’s Mark Brotherhood and aired on ITV1 in March.

 Simon Pegg and Nick Frost’s latest collaboration is a comedy horror series for Amazon Prime Video.
 Filming began in September 2019 on Truth Seekers, which follows a group of paranormal investigator hobbyists who film their ghost sighting escapades for the online community, and stumble into some very strange business that could end life as we know it.
 There’s a great comedy cast including Pegg and Frost, including Susan Wokoma, Julian Barratt, Samson Kayo, Morgana Robinson, Kate Nash, Kevin Eldon and Malcolm McDowell.